RootLeo00/rfdia-lectures/README.md

 - zip everything clean
 - revise pdf for syntax or typo
 - question 10.
 For each layer, indicate the output size and the number of weights to learn.
 Comment on this repartition. --> do it in the code
+-  copy project1ab from notebook in this repo